 - tweaking the code content of the exercise required manually updating the template doc

 - all the comments contained the name of the writer, removing anonymity

 - the tooling was unintuitive for code review

 With that in mind, we decided to move the exercise to GitHub.
 We created a new organization to hold repositories for each candidate exercise along with a repository to hold the exercise template itself.
-For each new exercise, we would copy the contents of the template repo and create two commits on the candidate’s repo — one initial commit against the master branch, and one in a separate dev branch with the content they were meant to review.
-Then, we would create a Pull Request (PR) from dev to master so that we could use the code review tools built into GitHub.
+For each new exercise, we would copy the contents of the template repo and create two commits on the candidate’s repo — one initial commit against the main branch, and one in a separate dev branch with the content they were meant to review.
+Then, we would create a Pull Request (PR) from dev to main so that we could use the code review tools built into GitHub.
 We’d invite the candidate to the repository and ask them to review the PR.
 Problem solved!

 Well, not quite.
 The approach was sound, but not scalable.
 In order to streamline exercise creation and assignment, we started by writing a Python script that would invoke git on the command line in order to perform the desired git operations, and then hit the GitHub API to open the PR and assign access.
 We also wrote a script that would download the PR content and convert it into a markdown file for grading — this way, graders wouldn’t see the identity of the candidate in GitHub.

 The scripts, however, had their own pitfalls.
 Python and the script dependencies needed to be installed, git needed to be installed and authenticated, and any error in the flow resulted in cryptic errors on the command line.
 This may have been fine for engineers, but not for recruiters.
 They needed a robust and easy-to-use way to administer the exercise, and the CLI script approach definitely was not that.